ebook: The Kingdom strikes back -- Signs of the Messiah at work

 The Nazarene Mission Team from Wichita, KS, climbed the steep mountain trail their first night.
 They carried little more than their toothbrushes and some food supplies.
 The generator/welder had been left at the bottom of the trail.
 Members of the Haitian congregation were going to try to bring it up.

 By the time the Nazarene Mission Team got up to the village, it was late afternoon.
 Exhausted from their climb, they sat eating supper.
 They had raised $5,000 above their expenses to buy materials for this building.
-Now they began to wonder if they could put it together without a welder.
+Now, they began to wonder if they could put it together without a welder.
 They barely managed to get themselves up that mountainside.
 The welder/generator?
 No way.
 They knew how heavy it was.
 The more they thought about it, the more impossible the task of getting it up the mountain seemed.
 They had loaded it on the pickup back in Port-au-Prince and struggled to get it off at the end of the road.
 Carry it up that path?
 No way.
 Someone mentioned how easy it would be if they only had a helicopter.

 Supper ended.
 Darkness fell.
 Then, from far away, singing came floating up the steep trail.
-Gradually the sounds came closer and closer.
+Gradually, the sounds came closer and closer.
 Finally, over the top came a group of men dragging that generator/welder.
 The Americans stared in disbelief.
 Then tears came to their eyes as they saw the cut and bruised arms and legs of the men struggling with that machine.

 The generator/welder showed signs of having taken a tumble or two.
-Obviously it had been a tough climb.
+Obviously, it had been a tough climb.
 In spite of the new dents and scratches, it started up with the first pull on the starter rope.

 The building went up in record time.
 The most amazing thing for everyone, however, was not how quickly the building went up.
 The biggest story was the arrival of that portable welding machine.

 Construction completed, the Americans packed their belongings.
 They started down the trail, slipping and sliding.
 As they went over the crest, they looked back.
 There were the men of the church discussing how to start back down the trail with that generator/welder.
-Sure enough, hours later the men who had been waiting with a pickup at the end of the road looked up.
+Sure enough, hours later, the men who had been waiting with a pickup at the end of the road looked up.
 There were the men of the church lugging that welding machine.
 What had gone up had indeed come down.

 Did Lachaud give their 50 percent?
 Did they obey the official rule?
 I'm not certain you can compute it easily in dollars and cents.
 Sunday after the dedication service I slithered and slid down that mountain trail from Lachaud.
 As I thought about that building project, tears welled up in my eyes.
 Lachaud's 50 percent?

 Somehow their contributions seemed to carry a higher price tag than the work team's $5,000.
 Certainly, some Americans had given freely to buy those materials.
 Perhaps you could even call it "sacrificial giving."
 The Americans, however, had given out of their abundance.
 These folks from Lachaud were malnourished and plagued by intestinal parasites, malaria, and other health problems.
 They had done what the healthy Americans did not think possible.
-In doing so, they had literally given their lifeblood to build a place to preach about their Messiah.
+In doing so, they had literally given their blood to build a place to preach about their Messiah.
 Christ did come.
 He is present today.
 The commitment of the Lachaud Nazarenes is proof of that.

 Like a prairie fire